Goat Diseases and Control Measures:

 - Can cause pox lesion in un hairy parts. (like lips, thigh udder).

-- Provide goat pox vaccination once in year on all animals in the shed.
+- Provide goat pox vaccination once a year on all animals in the shed.

 - Isolate infected herds and sick goats for at least 30 to 45 days after recovery.